Survivors of domestic and sexual violence can break their leases early in some states

 “There are so many decisions that make leaving any abusive situation hard, but when you leave you find out just how hard it is to survive when you feel your options are limited,” said Woodbine, who eventually received an emergency housing voucher and has secured permanent housing.

-“There’s a lot of post-separation abuse that is also contributing to survivors’ instability and their mental trauma,” added Woodbine, who now sits on the Mayor’s Office to End Domestic and Gender-Based Violence.
+“There’s a lot of post-separation abuse that is also contributing to survivors’ instability and their mental trauma,” added Woodbine, who now sits on the advisory council to the Mayor’s Office to End Domestic and Gender-Based Violence.
 “It’s why we want to expand protections for survivors post-separation, and that includes providing permanent housing.”

 Intimate partner violence is a major driver of homelessness, and researchers have found that housing is among the most common needs for survivors.
 Currently, 10% of shelters and transitional housing are targeted to domestic violence victims and their families, according to the National Alliance to End Homelessness.